Fast Algorithms for Energy Games in Special Cases: Introduction

 \begin{restatable}{theorem}{ThmAPNPhard} Unless the APSP Hypothesis fails, there is no $O(n^{3-\epsilon})$ time algorithm that solves the All-Pairs Nonnegative Prefix Paths problem, for any $\epsilon > 0$. \end{restatable}

-To obtain a faster running time, we parameterize the maximal weight $W$, and show that this can give a faster algorithm.
+We parameterize the maximum absolute value of any edge weight $W$, and we obtain an algorithm with a faster running time for small values of $W$.

-\begin{restatable}{theorem}{ThmAPNP} There exists a deterministic algorithm, that given a graph $G = (V, E, w)$ with edge weights in the interval $[-W, W]$, solves the All-Pairs Nonnegative Prefix Paths problem in $\tilde{O}(n^\omega W^\omega)$ time. \end{restatable}
+\begin{restatable}{theorem}{ThmAPNP} There exists a deterministic algorithm that, given a graph $G = (V, E, w)$ with edge weights in the interval $[-W, W]$, solves the All-Pairs Nonnegative Prefix Paths problem in $\tilde{O}(n^\omega W^\omega)$ time. \end{restatable}

-\paragraph{All-Alice.} Our first contribution concerns the \emph{all-Alice case} in which all vertices are controlled by Alice.
-Note that if we fix a strategy for Bob in any game graph, this can be seen as an all-Alice instance. \begin{restatable}{theorem}{ThmAllAlice} There exists a deterministic algorithm that, given a game graph $G=(V,E)$ in which all vertices are controlled by Alice, computes the minimum sufficient energy of all vertices in $\tilde{O}(n^\omega W^\omega)$ time. \end{restatable} Note that the aforementioned reduction from energy games to mean-payoff games always introduces Bob vertices.
-Thus, algorithms for the all-Alice mean-payoff decision problem cannot be leveraged by this reduction to compute the minimum energies in the all-Alice case.

-Our approach for the all-Alice case consists of two steps.
-In the first step, we identify all vertices $Z$ such that minimum initial energy $0$ suffices.
-Hereto, we use Theorem~\ref{th:apnpW}.
+\paragraph{All-Alice.} Our first contribution regarding the special cases of energy games, concerns the \emph{all-Alice case} in which all vertices are controlled by Alice.
+Note that if we fix a strategy for Bob in any game graph, this can be seen as an all-Alice instance. \begin{restatable}{theorem}{ThmAllAlice} There exists a deterministic algorithm that, given a game graph $G=(V,E,w)$ in which all vertices are controlled by Alice, computes the minimum sufficient energy of all vertices in $\tilde{O}(n^\omega W^\omega)$ time. \end{restatable} Note that the aforementioned reduction from energy games to mean-payoff games always introduces Bob vertices.
+Thus, algorithms for the all-Alice mean-payoff decision problem cannot be leveraged by this reduction to compute the minimum energies in the all-Alice case. \antonis{should we mention one more time here the $\tilde{O}(mn)$ alg of Brim and Chaloupka?} Our approach for the all-Alice case consists of two steps.
+In the first step, we identify all vertices $Z$ such that minimum initial energy $0$ suffices, by using Theorem~\ref{th:apnpW}.
 In the second step, we compute the paths of least energy reaching any vertex in $Z$.
-For small $W$, this improves on the state of the art $\tilde O(mn)$ algorithm~\cite{brim2012using}.
+For small values of $W$, this improves on the state-of-the-art $\tilde O(mn)$ algorithm~\cite{brim2012using}.

-\paragraph{All-Bob.} Our second contribution is a faster algorithm for the \emph{all-Bob case} in which all vertices are controlled by Bob.
-Note that if we fix a strategy for Alice in any game graph, this can be seen as an all-Bob instance. \begin{restatable}{theorem}{ThmAllBob} There exists a randomized algorithm that, given a game graph $G=(V,E)$ in which all vertices are controlled by Bob, computes the minimum sufficient energy of all vertices.
-With high probability the algorithm takes $O (m\log^2 n \log nW\log\log n) $ time. \end{restatable}
+\paragraph{All-Bob.} Our second contribution regarding the special cases of energy games, is a faster algorithm for the \emph{all-Bob case} in which all vertices are controlled by Bob.
+Note that if we fix a strategy for Alice in any game graph, this can be seen as an all-Bob instance. \begin{restatable}{theorem}{ThmAllBob} There exists a randomized (Las Vegas) algorithm that, given a game graph $G=(V,E,w)$ in which all vertices are controlled by Bob, computes the minimum sufficient energy of all vertices, and with high probability the algorithm takes $O (m\log^2 n \log nW\log\log n) $ time. \end{restatable}